mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

    - A period: "**.**"
    - You can see how text is tokenized by OpenAI using <a href="https://platform.openai.com/tokenizer">this tool</a>.
    - For English, a good rule-of-thumb is that there are 0.75 words per token.
 Other languages will typically require a greater number of tokens.
 - **Embedding** - An <a href="https://platform.openai.com/docs/guides/embeddings">embedding</a> is a special format of data representation that can be easily utilized by machine learning models and algorithms.
-The embedding is an information-dense representation of the semantic meaning of a piece of text.
-Each embedding is a vector of floating point numbers, such that the distance between two embeddings in the vector space is correlated with semantic similarity between two inputs in the original format.
-Depending on the system, each Token may be assigned a specific number in the vector.
-There are also limits associated with tokenization models, for instance <a href="https://openai.com/blog/new-and-improved-embedding-model">Ada 2</a> supports up to 8191 tokens at a time, and ChatGPT has a token limit shared between prompt and completion that varies with model and version.
+   - The embedding is an information-dense representation of the semantic meaning of a piece of text.
+   - Each embedding is a vector of floating point numbers, such that the distance between two embeddings in the vector space is correlated with semantic similarity between two inputs in the original format.
+   - Depending on the system, each Token may be assigned a specific number in the vector.
+   - There are also limits associated with tokenization models, for instance <a href="https://openai.com/blog/new-and-improved-embedding-model">Ada 2</a> supports up to 8191 tokens at a time, and ChatGPT has a token limit shared between prompt and completion that varies with model and version.
-   - Example:  Using the previous example for Tokenization, the tokens might be embedded thusly:
+- **Chunk/chunking** - Due to token limits, the documents that the PubSec Info Assistant ingests are <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents">chunked</a> (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.
+   - The PDF files are processed through Azure AI Document Intelligence, whereas other file types are processed through Unstructured.io, both of which result in JSON-based representations.
+   - Pre-processing status is logged in Cosmos DB.
+   - Chunking can also include overlap, to ensure that data is not split across chunks when it shouldn't be.
+   - Note that OpenAI typically performs better when documents are chunked by section rather than by page, paragraph, or fixed sizes.
+   - Other options to chunk documents include <a href="https://python.langchain.com/en/latest/index.html">LangChain</a> and <a href="https://github.com/microsoft/semantic-kernel">Semantic Kernel</a>.

+### Tokenization Example

 - The Tokens before embedding: ["**Jake**", " **likes**", " **to**", " **eat**", "**,**", " **especially**", " **cake**", "**.**"]
 - After embedding: [**7.438294**, **-0.782139**, **1.728197**, **-4.278129**, **-1.743892**, **6.273129**, **2.237180**, **9.728193**]

-   - Note:  This is purely a generic example to present a concept.
+Note:  This is purely a generic example to present a concept.
 These are not necessarily the values that would be generated in an actual OpenAI or similar system.
 For instance, Ada-2 has a fixed output dimension of 1,536 rather than the eight presented here.
    - You can learn more about embeddings at <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/tutorials/embeddings?tabs=python%2Ccommand-line&pivots=programming-language-python">this link</a>.
-- **Chunk/chunking** - Due to token limits, the documents that the PubSec Info Assistant ingests are <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents">chunked</a> (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.
-The PDF files are processed through Azure AI Document Intelligence, whereas other file types are processed through Unstructured.io, both of which result in JSON-based representations.
-Pre-processing status is logged in Cosmos DB.
-Chunking can also include overlap, to ensure that data is not split across chunks when it shouldn't be.
-Note that OpenAI typically performs better when documents are chunked by section rather than by page, paragraph, or fixed sizes.
-   - Other options to chunk documents include <a href="https://python.langchain.com/en/latest/index.html">LangChain</a> and <a href="https://github.com/microsoft/semantic-kernel">Semantic Kernel</a>.

 ## Queries and Responses

 - **Retrieval Augmented Generation (RAG)** - Retrieval Augmentation Generation (RAG) is an architecture that augments the capabilities of a Large Language Model (LLM) like ChatGPT by adding an information retrieval system that provides grounding data.
-It utilizes Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
-This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
-As such, you don't have to go through the immense time and expense of training your own model.
+   - It utilizes Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
+   - This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
+   - As such, you don't have to go through the immense time and expense of training your own model.
-- **Persona** - The "tone" and language used by the AI, such as "an Assistant" or "a Teacher".
+- **Persona** - Personal is the "tone" and language used by the AI, such as "an Assistant" or "a Teacher".
 Depending on the model used, this can impact how it presents responses to varying degrees.
-- **Chain of Thought** - Chain of Thought refers to the absence of persistent "memory" in the OpenAI instance as to your previous queries, resulting in the need with each new query in a session to include all previous questions and answers.
-This allows OpenAI to provide contextually-appropriate responses based on the conversation so far, without having to store your previous queries or its responses.
+- **Chain of Thought** - Chain of Thought refers to the need with each new query in a session to include all previous questions and answers.
+   - This stems from the absence of persistent "memory" in the OpenAI instance as to your previous queries.
+   - This allows OpenAI to provide contextually-appropriate responses based on the conversation so far, without having to store your previous queries or its own responses to them.
 - **Session** - A session is a single Chain of Thought, meaning when all previous requests and responses are included with each new request, and impact how the AI responds.
-To eliminate the effect of previous interactions on future responses, you must start a new session, which resets the Chain of Thought.
-This is particularly important when shifting focus to a new subject that has little or nothing to do with the queries you've made so far.
+   - To eliminate the effect of previous interactions on future responses, you must start a new session, which resets the Chain of Thought.
+   - This is particularly important when shifting focus to a new subject that has little or nothing to do with the queries you've made so far.
 - **Grounding** - Grounding refers to the act of limiting results to a specific dataset, rather than the LLM in its entirety.
-For instance, if you provide organizational policy documents, grounding means that the PubSec Info Assistant will be limited to providing responses which are relevant to those policy documents.
+   - For instance, if you provide organizational policy documents, grounding means that the PubSec Info Assistant will be limited to providing responses which are relevant to those policy documents.
-- **System Message/Metaprompt** - A system message is an optional (but highly recommended) initial message sent automatically in every new session, typically hidden from the user, that tells the system how responses should be constructed, what kind of persona the system and user should have, etc.
+- **System Message/Metaprompt** - A system message is an optional (but highly recommended) initial message sent automatically in every new session.
+   - It tells the system how responses should be constructed, what kind of persona the system and user should have, etc.
+   - This is typically hidden from the user, but is made visible in the PubSec Info Assistant for educational purposes.
+   - **X-Shot** - The System Message can include zero-shot, one-shot, or few-shot example interactions, as defined below:
       - **One-shot** - One-shot is when a single example interaction is provided in the system message.
       - **Few-shot** - Few-shot is when more than one example interaction is provided in the system message, though it should consist of three or more examples, because providing only two appears to afford no benefit over just a single shot.
-- **Zero-shot** - Zero-shot is when no example interactions are proided in the system message.
+      - **Zero-shot** - Zero-shot is when no example interactions are provided in the system message.
-- **Enrichment Pipeline** - This term refers to the process of ingesting, parsing, and chunking input data to provide the embedding vectors that will be used by the PubSec Info Assistant to provide relevant responses to queries.
+- **Enrichment Pipeline** - The Enrichment Pipeline is the process of ingesting, parsing, and chunking input data, then embedding/vectorizing it, so the PubSec Info Assistant will be able to provide relevant responses to queries.
+- **Conversation Type** or **Temperature** - The "Conversation Type" selection in the application's answer generation configuration pane is also known as "Temperature", which is an option in OpenAI's API.
+   - Temperature affects the probabilities over all possible tokens during each step of the generation process.
+At 0 the process is completely deterministic, always sticking with the most likely token.
+   - Depending on what you set it to, the value will be 0.0, 0.6, or 1.0, represented as "Precise", "Balanced", and "Creative" respectively.
+- **Top_P** - While this OpenAI API option is unused in the PubSec Info Assistant, it is similar to the "Response Length" option in that it helps to generate short, specific answers.
+   - Top_p sampling, instead of considering all tokens, considers instead only a subset of tokens (the "nucleus").
+As such it is also known as nucleus sampling.
+   - Unlike "Response Length" (below), it should be considered an **alternative** to "Temperature" and not adjusted at the same time.
+- **Response Length** - This option in the application's answer generation configuration pane limits the length of responses to a defined number of tokens.

-## Search Resources
+## Search

 - **Azure AI Search** - This accelerator employs Vector Hybrid Search, which combines vector similarity with keyword matching to enhance search accuracy.
-(Note that in Azure Government keyword search is not yet available as of Feb 21, 2024.)
-This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
+   - This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
+   - Note that in Azure Government keyword search is not yet available as of Feb 21, 2024.
 - **Types of Search Methods** - Different search methods.
 For the Information Assistant Accelerator, only Vector search is currently available (Feb 21, 2024).
    - **Vector** - <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-overview">Vector search</a> is an approach in information retrieval that stores numeric representations of content for search scenarios.
-Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
+      - Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
    - **Hybrid** - Hybrid search is a combination of full text and vector queries that execute against a search index that contains both searchable plain text content and generated embeddings.
 For query purposes, hybrid search is:
       - A single query request that includes both search and vectors query parameters
       - Executing in parallel
       - With merged results in the query response, scored using Reciprocal Rank Fusion (RRF)
    - **Full Text** - A full-text search is a comprehensive method that compares every word of the search request against every word within a document or database.
    - **Keyword** - Keyword search looks for exact matches of words, but lacks semantic understanding.
    - **Semantic Ranker** (proprietary in Azure AI Search) - In Azure AI Search, semantic ranking measurably improves search relevance by using language understanding to rerank search results.
-Semantic ranking doesn't use generative AI or vectors.
-Semantic ranker is a collection of query-related capabilities that improve the quality of an initial BM25-ranked or RRF-ranked search result for text-based queries.
-When you enable it on your search service, semantic ranking extends the query execution pipeline in two ways:
+      - Semantic ranking doesn't use generative AI or vectors.
+      - Semantic ranker is a collection of query-related capabilities that improve the quality of an initial BM25-ranked or RRF-ranked search result for text-based queries.
+      - When you enable it on your search service, semantic ranking extends the query execution pipeline in two ways:
          - First, it adds secondary ranking over an initial result set that was scored using BM25 or RRF.
 This secondary ranking uses multi-lingual, deep learning models adapted from Microsoft Bing to promote the most semantically relevant results.
          - Second, it extracts and returns captions and answers in the response, which you can render on a search page to improve the user's search experience.

+---
+---

 # PubSec Info Assistant

-The PubSec Info Assistant is a ready-to-use teaching tool which deploys a functional Azure OpenAI application into a target Azure environment, designed with application teams in mind so they can learn how to deploy, modify, and use an Azure OpenAI ChatGPT application that uses grounding data to provide answers specific to the organization.
+The PubSec Info Assistant is a ready-to-use teaching tool which deploys a functional Azure OpenAI application into a target Azure environment.
+It is designed with application teams in mind so they can learn how to deploy, modify, and use an Azure OpenAI ChatGPT application that uses grounding data to provide answers specific to the organization.

 All up-to-date official documentation is located in the repository.
 This section consolidates information from that documentation, but is only a point-in-time collection, and should not be regarded as the official source of information.

 NOTE:  The instructions are written for all three of the following scenarios.
 Confirm which scenario is applicable to you before starting, and keep it in mind as you progress through the steps:
 - Azure OpenAI (AOAI) instance will reside in the same resource group as the other resources.
-- AOAI instance will reside in a different resource group as the other resources.
+- AOAI instance will reside in a different resource group but the same tenant as the other resources.
-- AOAI instance will reside in a different tenant or cloud than the other resources.
+- AOAI instance will reside in a different tenant or cloud than the other resources. (e.g., Azure Commercial vs Azure Government; or two different tenants in Azure Commercial)

 ## Pre-requisites

 1. An **Azure Tenant** where you have permissions to:
    - **Create service principals** (applications).
+2. Az **Azure subscription** in that tenant where you have submitted a request for approval to deploy Azure OpenAI, and that approval has been granted by Microsoft.
-2. An **Azure subscription** in that same tenant where you have rights to:
+3. An **Azure subscription** in that same tenant where you have rights to:
    - **Change permissions**
    - **Deploy resources**
    - **Delete deployments**
    - **Create resource groups**
-3. An **Azure Tenant** (the same one or a different one) **and Subscription** where you have permissions to:
+4. An **Azure Tenant** (the same one or a different one) **and Subscription** where you have permissions to:
    - **Deploy and read an Azure OpenAI instance**, **or**
    - One is already deployed and you have access to **read its name, key, and can get into the OpenAI studio to set up model deployments**.
-4. A **Github account**.
+5. A **Github account**.
-5. Optional, but strongly recommended:  **VS Code w/ GitHub Workspaces extension** loaded on your local system.
+6. Optional, but strongly recommended:  **VS Code w/ GitHub Workspaces extension** loaded on your local system.
+7. If you've deployed before from a forked repository, make sure you update it with the most recent changes from the original repository before going through these instructions again.

 ## Instructions